girlscript/winter-of-contributing/C_CPP/File Handling & IO Management/Reasons-for-Multifile-Programs.md

 programs consists of classes.
 So, it's clear that class library is much better than function library.
 Classes encapsulates both data and functions, they are more close to model objects in real life, the interface between the class libraries and the application that makes use of it can be much cleaner than that of function library.
 A class library takes a greater portion of programming burden.
 Also as more class libraries are created, the chances of finding one that solves your particular programming problems continues to increase.
+Programmers have to combine only these class libraries along with adding their own functionality to achieve desired objectives.

 A class library includes mainly 2 components:
 - Interface